ueberdosis/tiptap/docs/installation/nuxt.md

 If you followed step 1 and 2, you can now start your project with `npm run serve`, and open [http://localhost:8080/](http://localhost:8080/) in your favorite browser.
 This might be different, if you’re working with an existing project.

 ## 3. Create a new component
 To actually start using Tiptap, you’ll need to add a new component to your app.
-Let’s call it `TipTap` and put the following example code in `~/components/TipTap.vue`.
+Let’s call it `TiptapEditor` and put the following example code in `~/components/TiptapEditor.vue`.

 This is the fastest way to get Tiptap up and running with Vue.
 It will give you a very basic version of Tiptap, without any buttons.
 No worries, you will be able to add more functionality soon.